Calloom321/Calloom321.github.io/README.md

 The 2nd analogy I thought of is; building a house in minecraft.

-All you need is wooden planks and a door and you can create a house.
-It's not a great house but by definition, it's a house.
+All you need is wooden planks and a door and you can create wooden box.
+This box can be used as a house.
+It's not a great house however, by definition, it's a house.
 You can then use wooden logs to create support beams.
 Add a slanted roof.
-Add depth etc. Even though as a wooden box it was a house and functioned, it wasn't a complex palace.
+Add depth etc.
+Even though as a wooden box it was a house and functioned, it wasn't very complex.

 ### What is pair programming?